rppicomidi/pico-usb-midi-processor/README.md

 from JSON.
 It's not quite full MVC pattern, but it's not bad.

-When you are installing the software, your directory structure on your computer should look like this:
+When you are installing the software, your directory structure on your computer should look like this if you installed the Pico-SDK yourself for command line builds.
 ```
-$PICO_DIR
+${PICO_PROJECTS}
     |
     +--pico-sdk
     |   |